Ready to grab the best bullet journal fitness tracker ideas?

 With this in mind, I create bullet journal positive motivation spread with all the benefits of staying active, practicing yoga, and getting 10.000 steps a day.

-Moreover, I create 2020 a year of workouts tracker.
+Moreover, I like to create a year of workouts tracker.

 Yoga Moon Phases Spread

 Next, I create a bullet journal page with yoga sequences.
 As you’ll see in a minute, I practice yoga daily and choose a sequence depending on the moon phase (all information you can find here).

 Next, I put my monthly intention and create a yoga practice schedule aligning with the moon phases.

 Weekly Fitness Spread

 Then, I create a bullet journal weekly spread.